CommWebTeam/mathml_formatter/README.md

 ## Priority

-Note that variables/functions/acronyms are checked after multiplication/commas to find if a multicharacter variable is multiplied by another variable.
+Variables/functions/acronyms are checked after multiplication/commas.
+This is find if a multicharacter variable is multiplied by another variable.
 Within these two groups, strings are sorted by length in descending order.

 ### Example
 Given the following list: